phwoolcon/bootstrap/README.md

 git push
 ```

-Now you have a private composer repository, your first Phwoolcon package.
+Now you have a private composer repository, your first `Phwoolcon package`.

 If you want to share it to others, you can publish it on [Github](https://github.com) and [Packagist](https://packagist.org).

 ### 2.3.2.
 Fetch Upstream Codes
-Return to your working directory (i.e. the bootstrap directory),
+Return to your working directory (i.e. the Phwoolcon Bootstrap directory),
 and then pull upstream codes:
 ```bash
 cd ../../..